Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-So to solve a 5 dimensional pattern per iteration requires at least 6 numbers in a set including the starting value.
+So to solve a 5-dimensional pattern per iteration requires at least 6 numbers in a set including the starting value.

 <br /><br />